Kilimanjaro III Re Ltd. (Series 2026-1) – Full details:

 Everest Re has adopted this strategy with catastrophe bond sponsorships in the past, targeting different durations of coverage.
 Typically, this is considered a way to assist a sponsor with the staggering of maturities while layering coverage over longer term.
 In this case it does bring more maturities together, but remember they are still staggered over a year for Everest.

-The new Kilimanjaro III Re Series 2026-1 notes will provide Everest Re with three years of coverage across A-1, B-1, C-1, and D-1 tranches, while the Kilimanjaro III Re Series 2026-2 notes will provide five years of coverage across A-2, B-2, C-2, and D-2 tranches.
+The new Kilimanjaro III Re Series 2026-1 notes will provide Everest Re with three years of coverage across A-1, B-1, C-1, and D-1 tranches, while the Kilimanjaro III Re Series 2026-2 notes will provide four years of coverage across A-2, B-2, C-2, and D-2 tranches.

 While individual tranches do not have target sizes at this stage, like last year Everest is targeting a total amount of retro limit, which is currently the $530 million, across the two series and eight tranches, while there are specific size targets for the matching pairs of note classes with different durations.